Advocacy: The Greater Haverhill Chamber's Initiatives

 senior Economic Development team for the Commonwealth.
 We are only one of

 two Chambers represented on the Committee.
 The Small Business Roundtable meets twice a month to discuss economic development issues and strategies for the Commonwealth.
-Jim has been representing the Merrimack Valley business community on this committee since its inception in June 2009.
+Sven has been representing the Merrimack Valley business community on this committee since its inception in June 2009.

 Tax Classification - City of Haverhill